When science redefines death, what does it mean to live?

 PRODUCER

-As COO at Mew Studios, Douglas has developed and produced hundreds of commercials, advertising spots, and international PR announcements for major brands in Fortune 500.
-His latest film, Saturn, has secured wide distribution for wide release later this year.
+As COO at Mew Studios, Douglas has developed and produced hundreds of commercials, advertising spots, and international PR announcements for major brands in the Fortune 500.
+His latest film, Saturn, has secured distribution for wide release later this year.